f5se/bigip-gatewayapi-docs/docs/quick-start/parameters.md

 * The password of BIG-IP passed in via a Kubernetes Secret(Part 1).
 * Some additional BIG-IP configuration information passed in via a separate Kubernetes Configmap(Part 2).

-In the controller deployment yaml, the two parts of the parameters are passed in the form of volume, and the controller reads the specific configuration content of indicated paths.
+In the controller deployment yaml file(Part 3), the two parts of configurations are passed in the form of volume, and the controller reads the specific configuration content of the indicated paths.

-### Part 1: bigip-login
+## Part 1: bigip-login

 ```yaml
 ---